mie-lab/car_sharing_simulator/README.md

 This repository provides the code for our open-source car sharing simulator.
 The simulator is agent-based and only requires a population and their activity patterns as input.
 We have trained a mode choice model on tracking data from Switzerland, and this model is applied on the activity to generate car sharing data.
 The steps to simulate car sharing reservation data are described in detail in the following.

+The study conducted using this code was published in Applied Energy, titled [Vehicle-to-grid for car sharing-A simulation study for 2030](https://doi.org/10.1016/j.apenergy.2024.123731).

 <img src="assets/sim_pipeline.jpg" width="500" />

 ### Installation